marzzzello/ipa-dumper/README.md

 ### iOS device

-- Set device language to German and theme to dark or **alternativly** make a folder with images of the buttons of your language and theme
+- Set device language to English or German or **alternativly** make a folder with images of the buttons of your language and theme.
+Take the existing folder as an [example](https://gitlab.com/marzzzello/ipa-dumper/-/tree/master/ipadumper/appstore_images) and use the `--imagedir` argument.
-- Disable password prompt for installing free apps under settings (Apple account -> Media & Purchases -> Password Settings).
+- Disable password prompt for installing free apps under settings (Apple account -> Media & Purchases -> Password Settings)
 - Connect the device to your computer and make sure to accept the trust dialog
 - Install the following packages from Cydia:
   - OpenSSH